u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

       This drop-down menu provides different ways to filter email campaigns on the dashboard.
 The options are: :guilabel:`My Mailings`, :guilabel:`Sent Date`, :guilabel:`Archived`, and :guilabel:`Add Custom Filter`.
-If :guilabel:`Add Custom Filter` is selected, Odoo reveals an additional drop-down menu, with three customizable fields to fill in, in order to retrieve results that fit more specific criteria.
+If :guilabel:`Add Custom Filter` is selected, Thrive Bureau ERP reveals an additional drop-down menu, with three customizable fields to fill in, in order to retrieve results that fit more specific criteria.

       .. image:: email_marketing/filters-dropdown.png
-         :alt: View of filters drop-down menu options on the Odoo Email Marketing dashboard.
+         :alt: View of filters drop-down menu options on the Thrive Bureau ERP Email Marketing dashboard.

    .. tab:: Group By

       This drop-down menu provides different ways to filter email information on the dashboard.
 The options are: :guilabel:`My Mailings`, :guilabel:`Sent Date`, :guilabel:`Archived`, and :guilabel:`Add Custom Filter`.
-If :guilabel:`Add Custom Filter` is selected, Odoo reveals an additional drop-down menu, with three customizable fields to fill in, and Odoo reveals the appropriate results that fit that specific criteria.
+If :guilabel:`Add Custom Filter` is selected, Thrive Bureau ERP reveals an additional drop-down menu, with three customizable fields to fill in, and Thrive Bureau ERP reveals the appropriate results that fit that specific criteria.

       .. image:: email_marketing/group-by-dropdown.png
-         :alt: View of the Group By drop-down menu on the Odoo Email Marketing application.
+         :alt: View of the Group By drop-down menu on the Thrive Bureau ERP Email Marketing application.

    .. tab:: Favorites